 The MPRE is scored on a scale that ranges from 50 to 100.
 The Alabama Board of Bar Examiners requires a minimum-passing MPRE score of 75, which is tied for the lowest minimum-passing score of any United States jurisdiction.

-Below is a list of useful information for Alabama bar examinees:
+Below is a list of frequently asked questions (FAQs) that provides helpful information to Alabama bar examinees.

 The Alabama bar exam is offered twice a year on the last consecutive Tuesday and Wednesday in February and July.
 The Alabama bar exam is typically administered in Birmingham.

-The regular deadline for registering for the February 2019 bar exam in Alabma is October 1, 2018.
-The regular deadline for the July 2019 exam is February 1, 2019.
-For more details on these deadlines, please see the Alabama State Bar's website.
+The regular deadline for registering for the July 2023 bar exam in Alabama is February 1, 2023.
+The regular deadline for the February 2024 exam is October 1, 2023.
+For the latest deadline updates, please see the Alabama State Bar's website.

 The regular application fee for the Alabama bar exam is $575.
 For more details on fees, visit the Alabama state bar's website.